 Complications of hair transplant surgery

 Infections in hair transplants are extremely rare — the scalp heals well because of the blood supply.
-The biggest problem with hair transplant surgery is getting an ingrown hair as they begin to re-grow which is easily resolved by your doctor.
+The biggest problem with hair transplant surgery is getting ingrown hair as they begin to re-grow which is easily resolved by your doctor.

 The bottom line on hair transplant surgery